sander-sn/anatomy/README.md

         transformer=AnatomyModelOutputTransformer(transform=transform)
     )

-which yields the change in SE attributable to each predictor for each forecast:
+which yields the change in squared error attributable to each predictor for each forecast:

     >>> df
                        base_contribution       x_0       x_1       x_2